(I may earn a small commission on the products linked to in this post.)

-In 2013 I was diagnosed with a dust mite allergy.
+Several years ago I was diagnosed with dust mite allergy.
 I was discouraged to learn that my immune system had failed me.
-After brief reflection of what went wrong, I took action and began searching how I could protect myself.
+After a brief reflection of what went wrong, I took action and began searching for ways to protect myself.

 I had never heard of dust mites.
 I had no idea where they lived, what they ate, or how to kill them.

 I quickly learned that dust mites exist all around us.
-In our homes, carpets, and yes, in our beds!
-I found various methods to protect myself, such as dust mite covers and special HEPA vacuums.
+They live in our homes, within carpets, and yes, in our beds!
+I found various methods to protect myself, such as dust mite covers and special HEPA vacuums, and I’ve used these strategies ever since.

-After my research, I changed to a high-quality HVAC filter and HEPA air purifier to catch the smallest dust particulates.
+After thoroughly researching dust mites, I decided it was necessary to use a high-quality HVAC filter and HEPA air purifier to catch the smallest dust particulates.
 I made gradual changes to my lifestyle that helped reduce my dust mite allergy symptoms like watery eyes.

-I also searched for eco-friendly sprays that I could use on my bed and carpets however I found that many sprays used toxic ingredients that could be harmful to humans and pets.
+I searched for eco-friendly sprays that I could use on my bed and carpets, however, I found that many sprays used toxic ingredients that could be harmful to humans and pets.

-As a result, I decided to look into essential oils for dust mites and learn how they could help improve my allergy naturally.
+As a result, I learned that essential oils are useful for dust mite control and I learned how they could help improve my allergies naturally.
 The following shares what I have learned about dust mites and essential oils.

 Best Essential Oils To Kill Dust Mites